noahsug/card-auto-battler/README.md

    chain = two cards are always played after each other), 1 charm per card? but chains can grow in size
 1. add way to remove cards (maybe also via charms?)

-1. lifesteal doesn't heal from bleed, but do X for damage dealt does.
-Make a separate category of damage for just card damage?
-Or have lifesteal proc off bleed?
+Polish TODO:

+1. clicking a card zooms in on it and displays what each keyword does
+2. loading screen
-1. shuffle discard back into deck and use UID (OrderAcquired field in CardInstance?) to fix animation, use seeded random to ensure shuffle is always the same
+3. use seeded random to ensure shuffle is always the same
-1. see if we can handle animations more cleanly, e.g. have an animation queue to runs and gets sped up by the user on left/right
-1. clicking a card in battle screen pauses and zooms in on card
-1. clicking a card in deck view screen zooms in on card
-1. add loading screen

 Maybe TODO: